Working with Angular FormArray

 }

-Save the changes and you will be able to view the following in your Angular app.
+Save the changes, and you will be able to view the following in your Angular app.

 As you can see in the above screenshot, the product information block has multiple products added.
-That is where you'll be using the FormArray to create and manage multiple products.
+That is where you'll be using FormArray to create and manage multiple products.

 <svg (click)="addProduct()" xmlns="http://www.w3.org/2000/svg" width="24" height="24" fill="currentColor" class="bi bi-plus-square-fill" viewBox="0 0 16 16">